TrueBlocks/trueblocks-docs/content/docs/prologue/installing-trueblocks.md

 #### No version outputted

 From the top of the trueblocks-core repo, check your version with `bin/chifra --version`.
-If nothing ouputs, then the build has failed.
+If nothing outputs, then the build has failed.
 Please make sure you’ve reviewed the commands in steps 0 and 1.
 If you continue to have trouble, create an issue.